thomasglachant/gobana-agent/README.md

 #
 # Alerts are used to send notifications to users.
 alerts: # (optional)
+    frequency: 5 # frequency in seconds to check alerts (optional)
     # Triggers define conditions that must be met to send an alert.
     triggers:
         -   name: "critical detected" # ID of the trigger, displayed in notification (required)